uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 having to be depressed in the first place.

 For many of us, having major professional challenges could offset those bad feelings; however the hyper-specialization I mentioned above shunts self-realization.
-There's literally nothing very cool to be done, and for me personallya miniscule bump in some business metric (which is what my highly specialized labor could bring about) would not justify missing out on my family time.
+There's literally nothing very cool to be done, and for me personally, the miniscule bump in some business metric - which is what my highly specialized labor could bring about - would not justify missing out on my family time.

 # The Synthesis
 ## No need to be a Genius
-My main message here: Big Tech Jobs mainly require the people holding them to be aggressive micro-optimizers of business performance, which typically does not require genius-level intelligence.
-Appropriately, the Big Tech recruitment pipeline actually selects people by being able to divert several months of their attention to memorize the solutions for LeetCode challenges and to deliver them smoothly -- which is, in a way, surprisingly representative of the attitude required to keep that job after winning it.
+My main message here: Big Tech Jobs mainly require the people holding them to be aggressive micro-optimizers of business performance, which requires much more perseverence than engineering prowess.
+Appropriately, the Big Tech recruitment pipeline actually selects people by being able to invest several months into memorizing the solutions for LeetCode challenges and to deliver them smoothly -- which is, in a way, surprisingly representative of the attitude required to keep that job after winning it.

 ## Just a job
 A lot of people in Big Tech can testify that their jobs caused an adverse impact to their well-being, first and foremost through anxiety and depression.